 This is especially useful for calling scripts that do not set their own shell environment, such as Python or Perl scripts.
+Historically it was used as a wrapper for all SDP scripts.

 Many of the bash shell scripts in the SDP set their own environment (by doing source /p4/common/bin/p4_vars N for their instance); those bash shell scripts do not need to be called with the p4master_run wrapper.

-9.4.4. daily_checkpoint.sh
+8.4.4. daily_checkpoint.sh